🎵🎸Phil Shulman -- is 87 in the year 2024 and 88 in the year 2025; b.8/27/1937

 In 1983, “Words” by F.R.
 David peaked at number 62 on the U.S. pop singles chart.

-In 2005, “You And Me” by Lifehouse peaked at number 5 on the U.S. pop singles chart.
+In 2005, “You and Me” by Lifehouse peaked at number 5 on the U.S. pop singles chart.

-In 1983, “1999” by Prince peaked at number 9 on the Canada pop singles chart.
+In 1983, ✪✪ “If I Only Had A Brain” by The Coconuts peaked at number 108 on the U.S. pop singles chart.

 In 1966, “5D (Fifth Dimension)” by The Byrds peaked at number 44 on the Canada pop singles chart.

-In 1994, “Afternoons And Coffee Spoons” by Crash Test Dummies peaked at number 8 on the Canada pop singles chart.
+In 1994, “Afternoons and Coffee Spoons” by Crash Test Dummies peaked at number 8 on the Canada pop singles chart.

 In 2011, “Best Thing I Never Had” by Beyoncé peaked at number 27 on the Canada pop singles chart.